wayfindersinghealth/WayFinder/README.md

 - ListView Locations From Database

-- Learning Using POST/Learn, GET/Calculate, GET/Locations
+- Learning Locations Using POST/Learn, GET/Calculate, GET/Locations

 **4. ---- Find Your Way ----**

 - AutoCompleteTextView To

+- Retrieve Destination Locations using GET/Locations to store in AutoCompleteTextView To

-- MapBox
+- MapBox map from previous semester

+- Locking of Map in a specific location

+- Getting Current Locations Using POST/Track and Network Provider

+- MarkerView to Mark Current Location

 **5. ---- Help ----**